The Council of Ministers of Education, Canada (CMEC), is an intergovernmental body founded in 1967 by ministers of education to serve as:

 CMEC provides leadership in education at the pan-Canadian and international levels and contributes to the exercise of the exclusive jurisdiction of provinces and territories over education.

 CMEC is governed by the Agreed Memorandum on a Council of Ministers of Education, Canada, approved by all members.
 A Chair is elected every two years on a rotating basis among the provinces.
-The current Chair is the Honourable Melanie Mark, Minister of Advanced Education, Skills and Training, British Columbia.
+The current Chair is the Honourable R.J.
+Simpson, Minister of Education, Culture and Employment, Northwest Territories.
 All 13 provinces and territories are members.

 For more detailed information, visit CMEC's Web site.